Abrar-Ma1ik/Demo.github/README.md

 # Demo.github
-Ths is Demo for Git and Github
+Ths is Demo for Git and Github.